 Tufts Research Experience - Academic Year

 Each student selected to participate in this competitive program will be paired with a Principal Investigator who directs one of Tufts' many outstanding research laboratories.
-The majority of time in the program will be virtual mentored research through a Tufts laboratory.
+The majority of time in the program will be mentored research through a Tufts laboratory.
 Students will be fully integrated into the research team, which may include post-doctoral scholars and graduate / undergraduate students, along with including team meetings and research presentations, an incredible opportunity to interact with world-class researchers.
-Students will Zoom in to all mentoring sessions and online meetings.
+Students are expected to attend all mentoring sessions and meetings.

 Our summer program offers a more intensive full-day research experience with the option to live on campus (when the program is offering in-person options) and participate in additional journal clubs, field trips, guest lectures, skills-building workshops, and networking events.
 If this appeals to you, check-out the Tufts Summer Research Experience!

 - Work with and learn from world-class faculty and researchers

 - Gain experience in evaluating real data sets as a part of conducting lab research

-- Investigate a question related to the lab’s research and develop a poster to present at a virtual poster session
+- Investigate a question related to the lab’s research and develop a poster to present at a poster session

 - Improved ability to interpret, use and analyze real experimental data

 - Increased understanding of and comfort working with a rigorous laboratory and research team

 - Research poster and lab notes for future applications

 - Refined verbal and written communication skills from participating in a poster session and in-depth conversations with other researchers

 - Enhanced understanding of college-level research

 Note: this page represents our best expectations for the program we will deliver, but is subject to change.
 We will update this page as new information becomes available.

 Not for you?
 Check out one of our other programs.